 WGSN is a trend forecasting platform.
-It constantly monitors how consumers think, feel and behave.
-Their experts help brands stay relevant by predicting the products, experiences and services people will need in future.
-WGSN's network of industry experts, provides inspiration to a community of over 43,000 product designers and thought leaders in 32 global markets.
+It constantly monitors how consumers think, feel, and behave.
+Their experts help brands stay relevant by predicting the products, experiences, and services people will need in the future.
+WGSN's network of industry experts provides inspiration to a community of over 43,000 product designers and thought leaders in 32 global markets.

 Price: Free registration